Cfcool100/checkpoint-Node.js/readMe.md

     ◊npm install nodemailer (https://www.w3schools.com/nodejs/nodejs_email.asp)

 Try to send your self email using this
-›ps: Don't forget to delete your personal information before uploading it to GitHub :)
+•ps: Don't forget to delete your personal information before uploading it to GitHub :)